jianfengl0797/about-jianfeng/README.md

 [**jianfeng0797@hstat.org**](mail.google.com)  < My email

  ### _High School Of Telecommunication Arts and Technology_ ###
 I was born in China but later moved to America with my mom.
 I grew up in Brooklyn NY and go to HSTAT.
-My favorite subjects in school is science, software engineering, and gym.
+> My favorite schedules are:
+> * Gym
+> * SEP
+> * Science

 > ### Schedule: ###
 >